Special Educational Needs and Disability

 - Clubs will be made available for those who find lunchtimes a challenge.

-- Regular contact occurs with the County Inclusion Support Service and the SENDCo can discuss children with them as part of Inclusion Support Meetings.
+- Regular contact occurs with the Schools Education Service and the SENDCo can discuss children with them as part of Inclusion Support Meetings.

 Pupils with medical needs